Mined Semantic Analysis: A New Concept Space Model for Semantic Representation of Textual Data: Experiments and Results

-\subsection{Experimental Setup}
+\subsubsection{Experimental Setup}

-We followed experimental setup similar to \cite{baroni2014don}.
-Basically, we implemented two sets of experiments.
-First, we perform a grid search over \textit{MSA}'s parameter space to obtain the maximum performing combination of parameters on each data set.
-Second, we evaluate \textit{MSA} in a more realistic settings where we use one of the data sets as a development set for tuning \textit{MSA}'s parameters and then use tuned parameters to evaluate \textit{MSA}'s performance on the other data sets.
-In both sets of experiments, we set $|Y|\!=\!1$ and $\upsilon=0.0$.
+We followed experimental setup similar to \citet{baroni2014don}.
+Basically, we use one of the datasets as a development set for tuning \textit{MSA}'s parameters and then use the tuned parameters to evaluate \textit{MSA}'s performance on the other datasets.
+Some parameters are fixed with all datasets; namely we set $|Y|\!=\!1$, $\sigma\!=\!1$, and $\upsilon\!=\!0.0$.

-We built the search index using \textit{Wikipedia} dump of March 2015\footnote{https://dumps.wikimedia.org/enwiki/20150304/}.
+We built the search index using a \textit{Wikipedia} dump of August 2016\footnote{http://dumps.wikimedia.org/backup-index.html }.
 The total uncompressed XML dump size was about 52GB representing about 7 million articles.
-We extracted the articles using a modified version of Wikipedia Extractor \footnote{\url{http://medialab.di.unipi.it/wiki/Wikipedia\textunderscore Extractor}}.
-Our version\footnote{\url{https://github.com/walid-shalaby/wikiextractor}} extracts articles plain text discarding images and tables.
+We extracted the articles using a modified version of Wikipedia Extractor \footnote{http://medialab.di.unipi.it/wiki/Wikipedia\textunderscore Extractor}.
+Our version \footnote{https://github.com/walid-shalaby/wikiextractor} extracts articles plain text discarding images and tables.
 We also discard \textit{References} and \textit{External links} sections (if any).
 We pruned both articles not under the main namespace and pruned all redirect pages as well.
 Eventually, our index contained about 4.8 million documents in total.

-\subsection{Evaluation}

-We report the results by measuring correlation between \textit{MSA}'s computed relatedness scores and the gold standard provided by human judgments.
-As in prior studies, we report both Pearson correlation (\textit{r}) \cite{RefWorks:118} and Spearman rank-order correlation (\textit{$\rho$}) \cite{zwillinger1999crc}.
+\subsubsection{Evaluation}